jnozzi/cocoadev.com/markdown/NSFontPanelContentViewInDrawer.md

-Is there a way to get General/NSFontPanel's contentView inside a drawer and have my clicks in the font list update a text view in my window?
+Is there a way to get NSFontPanel's contentView inside a drawer and have my clicks in the font list update a text view in my window?

 I've got the first part done:

-General/NSFontPanel *p = General/[NSFontPanel sharedFontPanel];
+NSFontPanel *p = [NSFontPanel sharedFontPanel];
 [theDrawerView addSubview:[p contentView]];